memgraph/docs/docs/database-functionalities/import-data.md

 ```

 Let's say the `MATCH (n)` clause finds five nodes, whereas the "file.csv" has
 only 2 rows.
-Then only first two nodes returned by the `MATCH (n)` will have
+Then only the first two nodes returned by the `MATCH (n)` will have
 their properties set, using the two rows from the file.
 Similarly, if the `MATCH (n)` clause finds two nodes, whereas the "file.csv" has
 five rows, the two nodes returned by `MATCH (n)` will have their properties